 I pray these truths are as helpful to you as they have already been to me.
 But if you’re thinking, “This sounds great but I have no idea how to go about actually making this happen,” may I recommend two resources?

-Angela Watson’s 40 Hour Teacher Workweek Club will be powerfully helpful in truths 2 & 3 – helping you get work more efficiently so you can prioritize time for sleep and Sabbath rests.
+Our FREE training: 5 Time-Saving Practices to Stop Feeling Overwhelmed will help you work more efficiently so you can prioritize time for sleep and Sabbath rests.

 And if you’re looking for fellowship and/or inward renewal, I hope you’ll join us in Teach Uplifted, where you’ll deepen your relationship with God and renew your passion for teaching by finding joy & peace in Christ.